Got questions? We have answers.

 - One out of three families in the Quad Cities can barely cover basic daily living expenses.
 In today’s economy, families need enough income to cover rising costs of food, housing, health care, child care and clothing — or face painful financial choices.
 That’s why United Way is investing almost $1 million toward helping to provide food, shelter, transportation, career training and financial education.

-United Way works with 54 strategic investment partners, and dozens of other service providers, that focus on important pieces of the building blocks, but United Way brings together each of the resources to address all three building blocks of opportunity: education, income and health.
+United Way works with 53 strategic Implementing Partners, and dozens of other service providers, that focus on important pieces of the building blocks, but United Way brings together each of the resources to address all three building blocks of opportunity: education, income and health.

 What’s the ultimate goal?